 There is a test that we can give ourselves in 1 John 3:9, “No one born of God practices sinning.”
 So the test is “Am I practicing sin?”

 We should use this test to examine our own lives to see where we fall short.
 Examine to see if our heart truly belongs to God.
 If we find that we are practicing sin, we must fall on our knees before God, repent, and STOP practicing sin.
 We could title this verse, “give yourself a spiritual self-exam.”

 So I would ask, have you given yourself the self-exam?
 Have you really looked hard at these Scriptures and evaluated your actions by them?

 A lot of times when people go for checkups, the doctor will tell them they are unhealthy.
 They are overweight.
 They are not eating well.
 They are not exercising well.
 The patient says, “yeah, yeah, yeah.”
-Then on the way home he buys a couple of Monster burgers, an order of French fries, a large soda.
-He arrives home, plumps himself down on the couch and flips on the TV.
-He continues on in his exact same lifestyle until what happens?
+Then on the way home, he buys a couple of Monster burgers, an order of French fries, and a large soda.
+He arrives home, plumps himself down on the couch, and flips on the TV.
+He continues in his same lifestyle until what happens?
 He has a heart attack.
 I hope none of you will be like this patient.
-Perform this self exam and then change your lifestyle accordingly.
+Perform this self-exam and then change your lifestyle accordingly.
 If none of us make any applications from this, we have wasted our time studying this chapter.

 3. For it is God who works in you – Although we are supposed to examine ourselves and make sure we are saved, Paul does not say to “work hard for salvation.”
 Salvation is always given as a gift of God through faith by grace.
 Salvation is God’s work on our behalf.
 Jesus accomplished it through His death and resurrection.
 If you try to work to earn God’s merit, whatever you do will never be enough.